 The True Cost of an ICF Home

-On average, new houses built by experienced contractors cost about 3-5% more than conventional 2×4 wood frame houses of the same design.
-But there are cost savings in other areas that will help to offset some of these first costs as well as provide the homeowner with significant improvements in day to day operational expenses and environmental impacts.
+When building your own home, On average, new houses built by experienced contractors cost about 3-5% more than conventional 2×4 wood-frame houses of the same design.
+However, there are cost savings in other areas that will help to offset some of these first costs.
+Choosing to build with ICFs will provide the homeowner with significant improvements in day to day operational expenses and environmental impacts.

 Since ICF homes are more energy-efficient, mechanical equipment can be smaller than in a frame home.
 This can typically result in at least 1% in up-front savings.
 So the net extra cost will be about 3 to 6% of the sale price of the home.